-- 1. What conclusions might be made based on the histogram above? - 2.
+- 1. What information can you conclude based on the histogram above? - 2.
 Represent the same data by creating a box plot above the histogram. - 3.
 What story does the box plot tell?
 Describe the pros and cons of each representation (histogram and box plot).
 In other words, what information does each representation highlight?
 What information does each representation hide or obscure?